jonlpersson/ed-latimore/site/_posts/2021-10-20-when-someone-hates-you-for-no-reason.md

 Calling it out lets the air out of their balloon and forces them to own their own feelings.
 If you go this route, don’t accuse.

 The protective mechanism of human nature leads people to defend themselves to the death even if there is clear evidence they did something wrong.
-This is a self-serving bias we all carry.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>
+This is a self-serving bias we all carry.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>

 It’s the habit of attributing good things to ourselves and failures to external forces.